-If you suspect your tap water is not safe, consider a Palm Beach Water Purification reverse osmosis water filter in miami, florida with quick change membrane and cartridges.
+If you suspect your tap water is not safe, consider a Palm Beach Water Purification reverse osmosis water filter in parkland, florida with quick change membrane and cartridges.
 No other technology works better to provide pure, safe drinking water!

 HOW IT WORKS

 The reverse osmosis water filter process is highly effective, removing more contaminants than any other technology.
 The process is slow, however, so a storage tank is always required.
 Typically Reverse Osmosis systems are installed under the kitchen sink, and a dedicated faucet is used to supply water produced by the reverse osmosis system.

 Components include, pre filters, the Reverse Osmosis membrane, post filter, storage tank, dedicated faucet, feed water valve, saddle valve for waste water and tubing.
 The unit connects to your cold water line under your kitchen sink.